mskhc/dev1/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

   to intercept resources required to start its own pods.

-  For example, a mutating admission webhook is configured to admit `CREATE` pod requests only if a certain label is set in the pod (e.g. `"env": "prod"`).
+  For example, a mutating admission webhook is configured to admit `CREATE` pod requests only if a certain label is set in the pod (such as `"env": "prod"`).
 The webhook server runs in a deployment which doesn't set the `"env"` label.
   When a node that runs the webhook server pods becomes unhealthy, the webhook deployment will try to reschedule the pods to another node.
 However the requests will get rejected by the existing webhook server since the `"env"` label is unset, and the migration cannot happen.